Shop Trending Home Décor (U.S.) Shop Trending Home Décor (Canada)

 5. Soft Eclectic Vintage — Curated Charm Without the Clutter

-• Add personality with one or two vintage pieces: side tables, mirrors, lamps, or a dresser.
+- Add personality with one or two vintage pieces (mirror, lamp, side table, dresser).

-• Limit “smalls”—group decor in clusters on trays or shelves instead of scattering it everywhere.
+- Limit “smalls”—group décor on trays or shelves instead of scattering it everywhere.

 Shop Eclectic Vintage-Inspired Décor (U.S.) Shop Eclectic Vintage-Inspired Décor (Canada)